Kiarostami/HandsOnCPP/README.md

 # LearningCPP
 There are my codes in the path of learning how to program with C++.
-All of the problems are from Hackerrank c++ practice.
+All of the problems are from the Hackerrank C++ practice.